wondeng/tibetan-site/README.md

 # Tibetan Language Program — Prof. Sonam
 **Columbia University · MESAAS**

-A Next.js website for the Tibetan Language Program, with Supabase for lesson storage and file uploads, and Vercel for hosting.
+Tibetan Learning Website for Cornell, NYU and Columbia Students A Next.js website for the Tibetan Language Program, with Supabase for lesson storage and file uploads, and Vercel for hosting.

 ---